menu

 Downtown Passaic North is a densely urban neighborhood (based on population density) located in Passaic, New Jersey.

 Downtown Passaic North real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Downtown Passaic North neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 In Downtown Passaic North, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Downtown Passaic North is very tight compared to the demand for property here.